Approvals

 Scripts are always approved to be executed by a designated analyst, that holds a secret analyst key.
 When using the platform to approve scripts, the platform will use the analyst key that is stored inside the platform itself.

 Note, after starting to record a script, it is important that all commands are executed in the same order as they will be executed later in the authorized mode.
-That’s why we recommend using the “Run all” command in a notebook: this ensures all cells are executed top to bottom.
+That’s why we recommend using the “Run all” command in a notebook: this ensures that the kernel is restarted and all cells are executed top to bottom.

 The approvers will use to platform to examine the script.
 They will approve it if they determine all information produced by the analysis meets the parameters of the collaboration agreement.
 To approve, they digitally sign the script using their private key (approver key), and authorize the script for execution by a designated analyst.
 Usually, this is also the analyst that created the script.